-Classification Number Loan Nominal NAMA Value (pre Impairment) €m NAMA Value (less Impairment) @ m
+Classification Number Loan Nominal € m NAMA Value (pre Impairment) €m NAMA Value (less Impairment) €m

-Performing 315 1,798 1,051 725
+Performing 321 1,723 1,039 722

-Non-Performing 4,520 24,993 4,148 2,987
+Non-Performing 4,313 24,107 3,560 2,471

-Total 4,835 26,791 5,200 3,712
+Total 4,634 25,830 4,599 3,193

-The cumulative impairment recognised to 30 June 2017 was €1,457 million
+The cumulative impairment recognised at 31 Dec 2017 was €1,406 million

 Another measure of loan performance is the Loan Payment Status.
 The Loan Payment Status is a measurement of loan performance based on cash receipts with regard to the contractual obligations of the legacy loan facility.
+The degree of default measurement is based on the default of the original PAR debt acquired by NAMA from the participating institutions.
+NAMA value is provided for information purposes and reflects the pre & post impairment values used as carrying values in the financial statements.